dgroomes/spring-playground/caching/README.md

 * [ ] Can I configure a shorter log date/time format?
 For demo purposes, I really don't need the year/month/day or even fractional seconds.
+* [x] DONE (don't even bother with any Spring plugin, just import the BOM) Can I just apply the dependency management plugin without the Spring Boot plugin?